 A highly efficient power plant provides heat, lighting and hot water for the entire campus.
 Energy savings are achieved with lighting using compact fluorescent bulbs, and by painting the roof white to reflect summer heat and reduce air conditioning demand.
 Outdoor lighting was carefully designed to reduce light pollution in the night sky.
 To conserve water, drought tolerant plantings and other xeriscaping surround the area.

-In recent years the community has increasingly recognized Boulder Community Hospital's commitment to environmental health and wellness.
+In recent years the community has increasingly recognized Boulder Community Health's commitment to environmental health and wellness.
 We have long been a pioneer in adopting environmentally friendly policies and have received a number of awards and certificates.

-Boulder Community Hospital received the 2012 Community Sustainability Award by the Boulder Chamber of Commerce.
+Boulder Community Health received the 2012 Community Sustainability Award by the Boulder Chamber of Commerce.
 This award recognizes an organization that demonstrates success at managing an integrated triple bottom line – economic success, commitment to social equity and concern for environmental footprint.

-In 2005, the Colorado Environmental Leadership Program awarded the Bronze Achiever to Boulder Community Hospital.
+In 2005, the Colorado Environmental Leadership Program awarded the Bronze Achiever to Boulder Community Health.
 This program is a statewide environmental recognition and reward program administered by the Colorado Department of Public Health and Environment's Sustainability Program.
 The hospital was honored for superior environmental performance that goes beyond compliance with state and federal environmental laws and for its commitment to continual environmental improvement.

 In January 2003, hospital Vice President Joe McDonald received the highly coveted Pacesetter Award for his contributions to the environment and for improving the quality of life in the Boulder area.
 The annual Pacesetter Awards are presented by the Boulder Daily Camera to individuals who have helped transform the county in numerous positive ways.
 Under McDonald's guidance, the hospital has become a leader in recycling, using wind energy, promoting alternative transportation and developing green, high performance sustainable buildings.